salopensource/sal/docs/Installation_on_Ubuntu_12.md

 ###More Setup
 We need to use Django's manage.py to initialise the app's database and create an admin user.
 Running the syncdb command will ask you to create an admin user - make sure you do this!
 If you are running Sal in a large environment, it is recommended you use MySQL rather than the default SQLite database.
 If this is the case, follow the [guide on setting up MySQL before continuing](https://github.com/grahamgilbert/sal/blob/master/docs/Using_mysql_on_ubuntu.md).

+####EDIT

+It is currently not only recommended that you don't use SQLite, but required.
+There is a bug with new SQLite installations that we're working on.
+This bug doesn't exist with Postgres or MySQL.

 	cd ..
 	python manage.py syncdb
 	python manage.py migrate